bbc/childrens-games-starter-pack/docs/tech-review-tool.md

 # Tech Review Tool

-The Tech Review tool is a Chrome Extension that appears as a tab in Developer Tools.
-It contains automated checks to analyse performance and source files for CBBC and CBeebies games.
+The [BBC Digital Children's Games Tech Review Tool][tech review tool web store] is a Chrome Extension that appears as a tab in Developer Tools.
+It contains automated checks to analyse performance and release files for CBBC and CBeebies games.

-Please run the tool to ensure everything is to the standard we need it.
-We also run the tool, so getting all checks passing early means less back and forth when it comes to getting the game live.
+Please run the tool to ensure everything is to the standard we need it, as failing tests may delay the game's release.

-## Installation

-Install the [BBC Digital Children's Games Tech Review Tool] from the Google Web Store.

-## Using the Extension

-* Visit a game webpage that requires a technical review (such as http://play.test.bbc.co.uk/play/pen/{GID})
-* Open developer tools and click on Tech Review tab

-For accurate results:

-* ensure cache 'Disable cache' is not ticked on the Network tab
-* click the reload button within the tool to empty the cache & hard reload the page
-* click run as often as you like, but wait for the game to fully load before utilising results
+See [Tech Review Tool on Github][tech review tool github] for installation and usage instructions.

 [Home](../README.md)

-[BBC Digital Children's Games Tech Review Tool]: https://chrome.google.com/webstore/detail/bbc-digital-childrens-gam/obhojgkahkhapohjnijhehgfkpceogcb
+[tech review tool github]: https://github.com/bbc/childrens-game-tech-review-tool
+[tech review tool web store]: https://chrome.google.com/webstore/detail/bbc-digital-childrens-gam/obhojgkahkhapohjnijhehgfkpceogcb